lvgl/lv_fs_if/README.md

 # File System Interface

+**This repository is merged into the lvgl repository.
+See https://docs.lvgl.io/master/libs/fs.html**

 LVGL has a [File system](https://docs.lvgl.io/master/overview/file-system.html) module to attach memories which can manipulate with files.
 Here you can find interfaces to

 - FATFS